 For the production of CERRA, a strategy for the spin-up periods was needed to be in place before this special project became available.
-A way to reduce the costs of the spin-ups was found as outlined in the result section but there is more to be done about it.

-On the other hand, we faced problems in the way we produced the flow-depending B-matrixes, which needed to be solved immediately.
-Optimizing these procedures needed a lot of SBU which are not available in the C3S contract and we decided to use the resources of this special project.
-Encountered open questions are e.g. (a) forecast length (3h vs 6h), (b) daily, monthly, yearly and seasonal temporal variabilities, (c) resolution (and subsequent interpolation considerations), and (d) observations.
+A way to reduce the costs of the spin-ups was found as outlined already in the previous report.
+Recently, we noticed that the UERRA-HARMONIE dataset suffers from an inadvertent cold start.
+This period needs to be rerun, which will offer opportunities to investigate the impact of the cold start (not spun-up) versus a continuous production.
+In addition, we faced problems in the way we produced the flow-depending B-matrixes.
+Optimizing these procedures needed a lot of SBU, which were not available in the C3S contract and we decided to use the resources of this special project.
+Encountered open questions were e.g. (a) forecast length (3h vs 6h), (b) daily, monthly, yearly and seasonal temporal variabilities, (c) resolution (and subsequent interpolation considerations), and (d) observations.